Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Conclusions

 Deposition of ferroelectric HZO on graphene was demonstrated utilizing both an in-situ and an ex-situ nucleation layer method.
-The optimised in-situ method employed 6 cycles of a low-temperature \AlOx{} film deposited with H$_2$O as an oxidant, providing good wetting of the graphene layer which enabled subsequent film deposition.
-However, high coercive voltages and low endurance were attributed to pinholes in the film.
+The optimized in-situ layer was 6 cycles of \AlOx{} deposited at 150$\degree$C with H$_2$O as an oxidant, providing good wetting of the graphene layer which enabled subsequent film deposition with \textit{2P$_r$} values up to $\sim$ 20 \PrUnits.
+However, relatively thick \AlOx{} layers are needed to ensure conformal deposition, leading to high coercive voltages.
 An ex-situ deposited Ta film, oxidised in atmosphere, provides uniform coverage and an adequately reactive surface for the deposition of HZO.
-In this case, the films could be switched at $\textless$ 5 V, with \textit{2P$_r$} values of $\sim$ 11 \PrUnits, and the films could be switched for several cycles, although the polarization decreased with cycling. \\
+In this case, the films could be switched at \textless 5 V, with \textit{2P$_r$} values varying up to 28\,$\mu$C/cm$^2$ for 1\,nm TaOx interlayers.

+Varying the interlayer thickness could modify the ferroelectric properties and change the device behavior from immediate fatigue, to wakeup and stable polarization switching.
+From this we hypothesize that the mechanism for fatigue in samples with thicker interlayers is oxygen transfer from the HZO to the TaOx interlayer during cycling.
+Further control over the oxygen gradient and a reduction in the scavenging effect could come from a stoichiometric Ta$_2$O$_5$ layer, combined with modifying the oxygen content of the HZO film itself \cite{schroeder2019recent}.

-Through utilizing a substrate which exhibits interfacial perpendicular magnetic anisotropy in contact with graphene, magnetic hysteresis measurements allowed us to characterize this effect both before and after the ALD deposition of HZO.
-Both curves showed sharp magnetization reversals and large ($\sim$50-75 mT) magnetic coercive fields, with the coercive field after deposition increasing slightly due to intermixing effects which occurs during the HZO deposition and anneal.
-This proves that the ALD process leaves the Gr layer intact, and demonstrates the possibility of applying this process in spin-orbitronics applications combining ferromagnetic and ferroelectric materials. \\
+Through utilizing a Gr/ferromagnet/heavy metal support we find that the strong interfacial perpendicular magnetic anisotropy remains almost unaltered upon the ALD deposition of the HZO layer, as demonstrated by the magnetization vs. field hysteresis measurements.
+This proves that the ALD process leaves the Gr layer intact, as the ferromagnetic Co layer would be completely oxidized without the protection of Gr and hence the magnetization hysteresis loops would not be observed.